pladus/PulseeR/README.md

   - Schedule - Crontab expression for scheduling
   - Timeout - just routine timeout.

 Second thing you must to know - routines must implement IRoutine Interface and have RoutineKey attribute with value that correspond to Routines element in configuration.
-For example
+For example:

 C#
 ```c#
 [Models.RoutineKeyAttribute("TestRoutineKey")]